Dev-Art-Online/.github/profile/README.md

 # Welcome to Dev Art Online!

-We specialize in providing software development services and IT consulting as freelancers.
-We offer mentorship for new freelancers and provide computer science students with reliable expertise.
+- We specialize in providing software development services and IT consulting as freelancers.
+- We offer mentorship for beginners in freelancing and provide beginners with reliable expertise.

 ---